 - Keep your checkbook and credit cards in different places.
 That makes it harder for a thief to forge your signature on checks.

-Older people may be victims of frauds like con games and insurance, home repair, telephone, or Internet scams.
-Even "trusted" friends or family members have been known to steal an older person's money or property.
+Older people may be victims of con games and frauds that involve insurance, home repair, telephone, or Internet scams.
+Even “trusted” friends or family members have been known to steal an older person’s money or property.
 The following tips may help:

 - You can say no to any telephone sales pitch.
 You can hang up on telephone salespeople.
 That’s not being rude—that’s taking care of you!

-- Don't give your credit card or bank account numbers to people who call you, even if they say they are from the bank.
+- Don’t give your credit card or bank account numbers to people who call you, even if they say they are from the bank, Medicare, or other trusted sources.
+Neither your bank nor Medicare will ever call you asking for this information.

 - If a stranger tells you to take money out of your bank account, don’t do it.
 In one common swindle, a thief pretends to be a bank employee and asks you to take out money to “test” a bank teller.
 Banks do not check their employees this way.